MAnitsu/PlaywrightFramework/README.md

 # UI Test Automation with Python & Playwright

 This project automates UI tests for [the-internet.herokuapp.com](https://the-internet.herokuapp.com/) using Python, pytest, and Playwright.
+It contains report generation using Allure and will later have API tests added.

 ---